 "We must be wary of the indications in the letter that could orient investigators toward false leads," Alliot-Marie said at the scene, where hundreds of police officers oversaw an orderly evacuation of the store.
-She announced that security would be stepped up in Paris and other cities during the holidays.
+She said that security would be stepped up in Paris and other cities during the holidays.

 The incident came during a heightened terrorist alert in Europe.
-On Thursday, French police arrested two suspects tied to a group in neighboring Belgium that allegedly sent militants to train and fight in Afghanistan.
-Belgian police rounded up an additional 14 suspects the same day because of fears that a suspect recently returned from Afghanistan was preparing a suicide attack.
+On Friday, French police arrested two suspects linked to a group in neighboring Belgium that allegedly had sent militants to train and fight in Afghanistan.
+Belgian police arrested 14 others because of fears that a suspect who had recently returned from Afghanistan was preparing a suicide attack.

-Last month a Taliban chief issued a video threatening an attack in Paris if France did not withdraw its approximately 3,000 troops from Afghanistan.
-Terrorism concerns, which usually intensify during the holidays, are heightened this year after the attacks last month in Mumbai, India, that killed more than 170 people, Western anti-terrorism officials say.
+Last month, a Taliban chief issued a video threatening an attack in Paris if France did not withdraw its approximately 3,000 troops from Afghanistan.
+Terrorism concerns, which usually intensify during the holidays, are heightened this year after attacks last month in Mumbai, India, that killed more than 160 people, Western anti-terrorism officials say.

-Security guards at Printemps' three-store complex on the stately Boulevard Haussmann were already on alert because of a phoned bomb threat against the chain that was delivered last week to Agence France-Presse, the news agency reported.

-On Tuesday, the news agency advised police after receiving the letter from the purported Afghan group in the morning.
+Security guards at Printemps' three-store complex were already on alert because a bomb threat against the chain had been phoned in last week to Agence France-Presse.
+The news agency advised police yesterday after receiving the letter from the purported Afghan group in the morning.
 The text released by the news agency describes the location of the explosives and warns authorities that they will have blood on their hands if they do not act.